Study smarter with Fiveable

 | Language comprehension | Temporal lobe (Wernicke's area) |

-| Voluntary motor control | Frontal lobe (primary motor cortex) |
+| Voluntary motor control | Frontal lobe (primary motor cortex, precentral gyrus) |

 | Executive function | Prefrontal cortex (frontal lobe) |

-| Memory formation | Hippocampus (limbic lobe) |
+| Memory formation | Hippocampus (limbic system) |

 | Emotional processing | Amygdala (limbic), Insula (emotional awareness) |

-| Spatial awareness | Parietal lobe |
+| Spatial awareness / Neglect | Parietal lobe (especially right hemisphere) |

 A patient can understand spoken commands perfectly but speaks in short, effortful phrases.
 Which lobe is damaged, and which specific area?

-Compare the roles of the occipital and temporal lobes in visual processing—what does each contribute, and what deficit would damage to each cause?
+Compare the roles of the occipital and temporal lobes in visual processing.
+What does each contribute, and what deficit would damage to each cause?

 Which two structures would you discuss if an FRQ asked about the neural basis of emotional memory?
 Explain each structure's specific contribution.

-A stroke patient ignores everything on their left side—they don't eat food on the left of their plate and don't acknowledge their left arm.
+A stroke patient ignores everything on their left side: they don't eat food on the left of their plate and don't acknowledge their left arm.
 Which lobe is most likely affected, and why?

 Compare Wernicke's aphasia and Broca's aphasia: where is the damage located for each, and how do the symptoms differ in terms of speech fluency and comprehension?